Building Layouts for Android 🤖

 Avoid Nested Layouts

-Nesting layouts to deeper level decreases your layout performance.
+Nesting layouts to deeper level decreases the layout performance.
 Avoid nested layouts and nested weights.

 Many developers use nested structure with